Treaty of Gandamak: Settlements

-Under the provisions of the treaty the Amir surrendered control over Afghani foreign relations policy and allowed for a British Mission, with European members, to reside in Kabul.
-Jurisdiction over the Korram and Pishin valleys, the Sibi district, and the Khybar pass were transferred to the British.
+Under the provisions of the treaty the Amir surrendered control over Afghan foreign relations policy and allowed for a British Mission, with European members, to reside in Kabul.
+Jurisdiction over the Korram and Pishin valleys, the Sibi district, and the Khyber pass were transferred to the British.
 The treaty provided for increased commercial contacts and the establishment of a telegraph line between Kabul and British India.
 Mohammad Yaqub Khan was to issue amnesty to all those who had collaborated with the British occupying forces.

 The British Mission led by Cavagnari arrived in Kabul on 24 July 1879, but less than two months later Cavagnari and all members of his Mission were massacred when on 3 September 1879 a dissatisfied regiment of the Amir's army from Herat stormed the mission compound.

 The massacre set the stage for another British invasion of Afghanistan and the expulsion of Mohammad Yaqub Khan to India.
 It culminated in the British appointment of Abdur Rahman (ruled 22 July 1880 – 1 October 1901), a patrilateral cousin of Yaqub, as Amir of Afghanistan.
-Abdur Rahman accepted the provisions of the Treaty of Gandamak - with the modification that the British agent and his staff in Kabul would be classed as Indian Muslims.
+Abdur Rahman accepted the provisions of the Treaty of Gandamak - with the condition that the British abandon their objective of maintaining a British resident in Kabul which was accepted.

+Aftermath

+Despite attempts from the British to dissuade Afghanistan from Russian influence, Abdur Rahman Khan adopted an autocratic government similar to the Tsars of Russia, inspired by Peter the Great from his time in exile in Turkestan.
+Alongside this, despite the British attempting to prop up Afghanistan as a key ally, Abdur Rahman Khan often acted against the British, with atrocities horrifying even Queen Victoria.
+Abdur Rahman also refused to give information regarding his troops, with his own autobiography criticizing British policy, while also violating the Lyall agreement by instead of allowing the British to oversee his diplomatic affairs, held them himself with numerous countries including Iran, the Ottoman Empire, and the German Empire.
+Abdur Rahman also wrote in pamphlets, encouraging Jihad against the British and the Russians, claiming both wished to end Afghanistan as a state.
+Senior British officials found it extremely difficult to further cooperate with Abdur Rahman Khan and Afghanistan due to the Turkestan atrocities, as well as his actions against the Hazaras.
+The British believed they had no other alternative but to support Abdur Rahman Khan, scoring a diplomatic victory for him.